-Apostolic Succession, Archbishop Chrysostomos, Archimandrite Akakios of Etna, Baptism, Baptismal Names, Bishop Auxentios of Etna and Portland, Canonicity, Constantine Cavarnos, conversion, Convert, CTOS, Cults, Ecumenism, Etna California, FAQs, Heterodox, Hieromonk Patapios, Liturgical, Liturgics, Metropolitan (Emeritus) Chrysostomos, Modernism, Monastery of St. Gregory Palamas, Official Orthodoxy, Orthodox Tradition, Presbyter Peter Alban Heers, Saints, SCOBA, SiR, St. John Maximovitch, The Royal Path
+Apostolic Succession, Archbishop Chrysostomos, Archimandrite Akakios of Etna, Baptism, Baptismal Names, Bishop Auxentios of Etna and Portland, Canonicity, Constantine Cavarnos, conversion, Convert, CTOS, Cults, Ecumenism, Etna California, FAQs, Heterodox, Hieromonk Patapios, Liturgical, Liturgics, Metropolitan (Emeritus) Chrysostomos, Modernism, Monastery of St. Gregory Palamas, Official Orthodoxy, Orthodox Tradition, Presbyter Peter Alban Heers, Reception of Converts, Saints, SCOBA, SiR, St. John Maximovitch, St. Nikodemos of the Holy Mountain, St. Nikodemos the Hagiorite, The Royal Path

 When a child is Baptized into the Orthodox Church, he is linked to the Church’s spiritual powers, including the intercessory power of the Saint—as one united to Christ—after whom he is named.
 Throughout his life, the intercession, comfort, and protection of this Saint, as part of the Grace flowing from Christ, is available to him.
 It is for this reason, indeed, that we Orthodox celebrate Namedays, considering birthdays to be of secondary or minor importance.